-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 Nicole longs to hold each twin in her arms.
 She's not sure when that moment will arrive, but she's pictured it many times.
 "There's nothing harder than watching your child cry and not being able to pick them up," she says.
 "To hear them cry and react to it in a motherly way is something I'm really excited for."

 The entire surgical team shares her feeling.
 Tepper, the plastic surgeon, became a father right around the time he met the twins.
-"There's a different perspective when you become a parent," he says, adding he can better empathize with the McDonalds and "how much stress and anxiety they must be feeling through this process."
+"There's a different perspective when you become a parent," he says, adding that he can better empathize with the McDonalds and "how much stress and anxiety they must be feeling through this process."

 "It's going to be exciting to separate them," he adds, but the ultimate satisfaction will come when doctors can hand "these individual boys to their parents separately."